toolface/Install-OpenVPN/README.md

 Once it ends, you can run it again to add more users, remove some of them or even completely uninstall OpenVPN.

-###I use Private Tunnel as my VPN provider.
-Private Tunnel is a US based VPN company from OpenVPN Technologies, the developers of OpenVPN software.
-Their services are available for Windows, Mac and Linux with support for mobile devices.
+###Private Tunnel (from the developers of OpenVPN software).

+I use Private Tunnel as my VPN provider, using OpenVPN software installed on Linux Mint 17.2.